 Key Thought: People create the culture required for growth and the role of the leader needs to change; the goal is to create an empowered, dynamic and creative culture where the sum of the parts is far greater than individual contributions.
 Key to the change is talent acquisition and performance management as delegation to a trusted team and hiring of experienced managers becomes necessary.

+Growth tests every facet of your business; stock control, purchasing, product development, financial processes, manufacturing capacity, supply chain, after sales service.
 A supply chain that is not fit for purpose or field service team that can’t handle increased demand can bring growth to a dead halt.

 Key Thought: Plan ahead and understand where the likely pinch-points are going to be and invest in both capability and capacity; innovation is a strategic necessity … the most successful businesses demonstrate creative focus, re-tooling business practices, processes and organisational structures.

 So there you have it.
-4 Critical Growth Pains that you can avoid with thought and planning and put you and your business firmly on the road to growth.
+3 Critical Growth Pains that you can avoid with thought and planning and put you and your business firmly on the road to growth.